-There’s double trouble afoot after a man meets his doppelganger…
+There’s double trouble after a man meets his doppelganger…

-An unemployed school teacher is mistaken for his lookalike, a monied man with a complicated work, family and love life in this Daphne Du Maurier adaptation.
+An unemployed school teacher is mistaken for his lookalike, a monied man with a complicated work, family and love life.

-En route, Standing hits the bar, and then becomes confused when the barman tells him his room is ready and gives him some change.
+En route, Standing hits the bar.
+He then becomes confused when the barman tells him his room is ready and gives him some change.
 Whilst at the bar, Standing notices his double image, a man later revealed as Johnny Spence (also Matthew Rhys).
 The men meet in the washroom and both are shocked by their mirror image looks.

 The men return to the bar, talk more and gain a rapport, finding out they couldn’t be more different.
 Standing is a poor but university educated man from Wales.
 Spence from the apparently rich English aristocratic family we met earlier.
 The recently unemployed, Standing is near alone in the world with only a maiden aunt.
 Spence envies him and tells of Standing he’s away on family business from his insufferable family.

 Standing warms to and then grows to love and respect Spence’s family and both his mistresses.
-This reciprocated due to “Spence”‘s genuineness, kindness and honesty.
+This is reciprocated due to “Spence”‘s genuineness, kindness and honesty.
 These are all qualities that the real Spence apparently does not possess.
-However the family and his mistresses who continue to be unaware of “Spence”‘s true identity, change their views on this new “Spence” accordingly.
-Standing spends time and gets attached to Mary Lou and encourages Lady Spence not to depend on her morphine injections and spend time outdoors and with her family.
+However, the family and his mistresses continue to be unaware of “Spence”‘s true identity.

 For this wonderful captivating movie, the film setting was Knebworth House.
 Knebworth House is a familiar English film location of many a period drama from film and TV or pop concert.
 This setting adding to the plot as Standing orientates himself to his new (but assumed by others familiar) surroundings and in this we learn more of Spence’s relationships with his family.

-i felt the ending was ambiguous – although others suggest differently – with my possibly unique ending made.
-This role surely gave Rhys, a perfect double act, standing him in good stead for his future dual leading acting role in The Americans (2013-18).
-This show set in Cold War America him one of two married sleeper Russian Spies posing as American citizens, with his now real life wife, Keri Russell playing his on-screen wife.
-Their young family unaware of their parents’ true identities, and this family also with a neighbour working for the CIA.
-I read that Rhys and his on and off screen wife even dined at a State Dinner.
+Rhys playing one of two married sleeper Russian Spies posing as American citizens.
+Rhys’ his now real-life actress wife, Keri Russell playing his on-screen wife in this show.
+Their children are unaware of their parents’ true identities, with this family also with a neighbour working for the CIA.
+I read that Rhys and his on and off-screen wife even dined at a State Dinner.
 This with a US President and a Prime Minister, which certainly gives your imagination food for thought.

 Weeper Rating: 😦 😦 😦 😦 😦 😦 😦 😦 😦 /10